 Each dollar invested in the GFF Trust Fund brings together four sources of funding: domestic government resources, financing from the International Development Association (IDA) and the International Bank of Reconstruction and Development (IBRD), aligned external financing, and private sector resources.

 The GFF Trust Fund is operationally connected to IDA or IBRD financing in each country.
 This increased availability of IDA financing creates a historic opportunity to use this financing for reproductive, maternal, newborn, child, and adolescent health and nutrition.

-Contributors to the GFF Trust Fund include the Governments of Burkina Faso, Canada, Côte d'Ivoire, Denmark, Germany, Japan, the Netherlands, Norway, the United Kingdom, and the Bill & Melinda Gates Foundation, the Susan T. Buffett Foundation; the European Commission; Laerdal Global Health; MSD for Mothers and the Rockefeller Foundation.
+Contributors to the GFF Trust Fund include the Governments of Burkina Faso, Canada, Côte d'Ivoire, Denmark, Germany, Japan, the Netherlands, Norway, the United Kingdom, the Bill & Melinda Gates Foundation, the Susan T. Buffett Foundation; the European Commission; Laerdal Global Health; MSD for Mothers and the Rockefeller Foundation.
 Other bilateral donors, including JICA and the United States, and multilateral financiers, including representatives of other governments, civil society organizations, WHO and other UN agencies, Gavi, the Vaccine Alliance, and the Global Fund to Fight AIDS, Tuberculosis and Malaria, are aligning their financing with the priorities of each country’s GFF Investment Case.